belisariussmith/tinymuse/ADMIN.md

 <sup>Note that these are just blank if they don't exist.
 Server won't complain about it or anything.</sup>

-### God / Wizard Accounts
+## God / Wizard Accounts

-The database has two player accounts by default, God and Wizard.
-Their passwords are mike &amp; fooblee, respectively.
+The database has two player accounts by default.

+### God

+> Default password: **mike**

+This account should generally not be used for day-to-day administration and only be used when absolutely necessary.

+### Wizard

+> Default password: **fooblee**

+In MUSHes and MUSEs, Wizards are considered the administrators and this would be the daily admin account you should use.

 ## Admin Commands
 Here are some commands that would probably only be useful to someone running a MUSE.